AdTekDev/SA/Test/Rules.md

    Marks will be awarded based on the parts that the student can clearly explain and demonstrate.
 Partial understanding will receive partial credit.

 6. **Academic Integrity**
-   Assignments that are identical or highly similar to another student’s work, or projects generated entirely by AI without understanding or modification, will be considered a serious academic violation.
+   TEST-CODE that are identical or highly similar to another student’s work, or projects generated entirely by AI without understanding or modification, will be considered a serious academic violation.
 Such cases may receive zero marks or further disciplinary action.

 7. **Additional Notes**